 If you drink more than a quart of grapefruit juice a day, it can increase the levels of certain statins, but not all statins, in your body and raise the chance of side effects.

 Leafy green vegetables are high in vitamin K and can lower the ability of warfarin to prevent clots.
-Some blood thinners like warfarin work by blocking clotting factors that are dependent on vitamin K.
+Warfarin works by blocking clotting factors that are dependent on vitamin K.

 Foods high in vitamin K include broccoli, cabbage, collard greens, spinach, kale, turnip greens, and Brussels sprouts.

 Leafy vegetables also are high in potassium, as are bananas, oranges and salt substitutes.
-Taking ACE inhibitor and certain diuretics can increase the amount of potassium in your body.
+Taking ACE inhibitor drugs and certain diuretics can increase the amount of potassium in your body.
 Too much potassium can harm you, leading to irregular heartbeat and rapid heartbeats, also known as palpitations.

 Americans spend more than $28 billion each year on dietary supplements.
 In 2021, people in the U.S. spent nearly $50 billion on dietary supplements.
 These include vitamins, minerals, herbal and other substances that are purchased over the counter at drug stores, grocery stores and health nutrition stores.

 According to a survey of people aged 50 and over by the American Association of Retired Persons, 59 percent of respondents had used supplements the previous month, and 52 percent took them almost daily.

 A study published in JAMA in 2016, found that older adults are using more and more supplements.
-Researchers found an increase of almost 50 percent increase in the use of multiple supplements, despite, the author wrote, “no evidence of any clinical benefits.”
+Researchers found an increase of almost 50 percent in the use of multiple supplements, despite, the author wrote, “no evidence of any clinical benefits.”

-Some of these supplements can change how the body absorbs, metabolizes or excretes drugs and have an effect on how potent the drug is in the system.
+Some of these supplements can change how the body absorbs, metabolizes or excretes drugs and they may have an effect on how potent the drug is.
 But research on herb-drug interactions has not been rigorous, and information is mostly inferred from sources such as animal studies and other indirect means.